radhesh1/rsh/CONTRIBUTING.md

 * command examples
 * crate-specific tests

-Most of the tests are built upon the `nu-test-support` crate.
+Most of the tests are built upon the `rshtest-support` crate.
 For testing specific features, such as running rsh in a REPL mode, we have so called "testbins".
 For simple tests, you can find `run_test()` and `fail_test()` functions.

 ### Useful Commands